The Learning Tree Homeschool Group

 Sign Out Policy

 The Learning Tree is a cooperative group and is NOT a drop-off program.
 For parents to leave the building while child is at co-op (STUDENT MUST BE IN A CLASS), a signed medical release form must be completed and filed with the Board.
 There is a sign out sheet you need to complete before leaving, and you must designate another adult who will be at co-op as a responsible party for your children.
 Signing out should be considered temporary or occasional, for purposes such as running errands or getting lunch.
 Unless it's an emergency situation, do not schedule appointments requiring you to be off-site during co-op hours.

-For the safety of our famlies, we ask that all non-registered member vistors on co-op days notify the Board ahead of time, and then bring the visitor to the attention of a Board member upon arrival.
+For the safety of our families, we ask that all non-registered member visitors on co-op days notify the Board ahead of time, and then bring the visitor to the attention of a Board member upon arrival.
 If circumstances do not permit visitors on the day a parent requests a visitor to come, the Board will contact the member to let them know.

 Student Discipline Policy

 Students choosing to disregard Student Expectations inside or outside of the classroom may receive a warning.
-If unacceptable behavior continues, one of the student’s parents may be required to accompany the student to classes and remain with them as long as deemed necessary by the teacher.
+If unacceptable behavior continues, one of the student’s parents may be required to accompany the student to classes and remain with them as long as deemed necessary by the teacher or Board.